-Queries are excellent tools for generating summary results, but are less powerful for examining individual cases.
-Queries therefore complement the browser, whose strength is its ability to display individual cases.
 For example, to analyze how much time students spent waiting for the Reading Tutor to respond, we developed a query to compute the delay from the last word a student says in a sentence to the first word s/he says in the next sentence.
 This query is 75 lines long because it requires several steps: finding the last word of a sentence and the time it was uttered, finding the time the student uttered the first word of the next sentence, ensuring that both sentences are in the same story, etc. After debugging each step, we ran the full query.
 By sorting the resulting delays, we found some too long to be believable.
 The table of results identified the story encounters where they occurred.
 By using the viewer to browse these story encounters, we found the bug: between some sentence encounters were activities where students were supposed to write, which the query erroneously included as part of the delay.
 It is important to note that it is not necessary to create a new view for each research question.
 For example, the view shown in Figure 3 was used to find the flaws in the query to compute how long students were waiting.
 However, this view was designed before we knew that we would be conducting this analysis, and could be used to verify other queries.
+The same tactic of viewing outliers traced supposedly hours-long sessions to a bug in filling in missing end times.

-An additional benefit of the log viewer is that by presenting student-computer interactions in a more understandable form, it helps people with incomplete knowledge of the project to take part in data analysis.
+An additional benefit of the log viewer is that by presenting student-computer interactions in a more understandable form, it makes it easier for people with incomplete knowledge of the project to take part in data analysis.
 Our project had a near perfect split between those people who understood how the Reading Tutor worked and those people who could write SQL queries.
 The viewer allowed those unfamiliar with the tutor to perform sanity checks on their queries (as in the case of student writing activities, mentioned above).
 People who were less familiar with SQL used the viewer to examine unlikely query results and to find glitches in the database.
 This dichotomy of project members' knowledge is not unique to Project LISTEN; finding some means to work around this gap is very helpful.

-4.3.
-Benefits of using a database
+3.3 Benefits of using a database